 Levels Of Evidence

-Levels of Evidence - Relative to evidence-based practice, levels of evidence are an attempt to describe the strength of the results measured in a clinical trial or research study.
-Note: levels of evidence do not supersede the critical evaluation of an experienced professional, and should be viewed as guidelines - a meta-analysis may be poorly constructed (Level IA), and a comparative study (Level III) may employ new technologies and a strong methodology.
+Levels of Evidence: Relative to evidence-based practice, levels of evidence are an attempt to describe the strength of the results measured in a clinical trial or research study.
+Note: levels of evidence do not supersede the critical evaluation of research, and should be viewed as guidelines - a meta-analysis may be poorly constructed (Level IA), and a comparative study (Level III) may employ new technologies and a strong methodology.
 The Levels of Evidence used by the Brookbush Institute, as described by Shekelle et al.(1):

 • IA - Evidence from meta-analysis of randomized controlled trials